boopathi/2-sw/README.md

 ### Longest match / More specific match wins

-When there are 2 service-workers for 2 URLs which have a Common Ancestor, then the longest match wins.
+When there are 2 service-workers for 2 URLs which have a Common Ancestor, then the longest matching scope wins.
 A particular page can be controlled by ONLY ONE service worker.

 Here we have `/` and `/page-1/`(this slash at the end is important to determine the service worker scope - where `/page-1` will fall under the scope `/`).